 "Yes, Mrs. Ladybug," he answered as she finished.
 "They really love that story."

 "Perhaps, James, you should write it down someday," suggested the green arthropod in his cultured voice.
 The long-legged insect was both well-read and a talented musician.
 He wore a monocle on his right eye and his antennas tended to twitch when he was excited.
-He was one of the eldest member of the family and generally ended up in an argument with another of the large bugs, but he was just as protective of their little group as any of them.
+He was one of the eldest member of the family and generally ended up in an argument with a specific member of the large bugs, but he was just as protective of their little group as any of them.
 "The tale is quite fascinating, isn't it?
 And I am certain that it would be enjoyed by far more people if it was printed."

 "Course it would, Grasshopper.
 Our Jimmy would knock their socks off if he wrote a book of our adventures," bragged the multi-limbed, Brooklyn-accented arthropod.
 "It would beat out those dry old things you've been reading lately."